 \section{Introduction}

-The explosive growth of large language models (LLMs)~\citep{OpenAI:GPT-4,Touvron:LLaMA,Bai:Qwen,grattafiori2024llama3,dong2024internlm,yang2024Qwen2,yang2025Qwen3,liu2024deepseek-v3,guo2025deepseek-r1} and their multi-modal extensions (MLLMs)~\citep{liu2023llava,Liu:LLaVA-1.5,Chen:InternVL,chen2024internvl-2.5,zhu2025internvl3,wang2024qwen2-vl,bai2025qwen2.5-vl,chu2024qwen2-audio} over the past few years has driven remarkable gains in AI capabilities.
-Notably, this unprecedented progress has been largely achieved through increasing \emph{model scale} across the field, with larger models consistently demonstrating superior performance in reasoning, knowledge acquisition, and task generalization.
-Indeed, the evolution from early language models with modest parameter counts, such as BERT (117M)~\citep{devlin2018bert}, to today's state-of-the-art LLMs like Llama 4~\citep{llama4}, DeepSeek-R1~\citep{guo2025deepseek-r1}, and Qwen-3~\citep{yang2025Qwen3} (100B+), demonstrates how each successive model iteration has delivered disproportionate performance improvements through sheer scale.
-Nevertheless, this relentless pursuit of enhanced performance through increased model size comes at an ever-increasing computational cost.
+The explosive growth of large language models (LLMs)~\cite{OpenAI:GPT-4,Touvron:LLaMA,grattafiori2024llama3,dong2024internlm,yang2025Qwen3,guo2025deepseek-r1} and their multi-modal extensions (MLLMs)~\cite{Liu:LLaVA-1.5,Chen:InternVL,zhu2025internvl3,wang2024qwen2-vl,bai2025qwen2.5-vl} over the past few years has driven remarkable gains in AI capabilities.
+This progress has been largely achieved by increasing \emph{model scale}, with larger models consistently showing superior performance in reasoning, knowledge acquisition, and task generalization.
+The evolution from early models like BERT (117M)~\cite{devlin2018bert} to today's state-of-the-art LLMs such as DeepSeek-R1~\cite{guo2025deepseek-r1} and Qwen-3~\cite{yang2025Qwen3} (100B+) illustrates how scale has delivered substantial performance improvements.
+Nevertheless, this pursuit of performance through larger models incurs ever-increasing computational costs.
 As a result, by early 2024, the dominant source of computational overhead was primarily attributed to the \emph{linear growth in parameter count and associated memory requirements}.

-In response to this scaling trend, the research community has developed numerous \textbf{\emph{model-centric compression}} techniques.
-These include model quantization~\citep{yang2019quantization,rokh2023comprehensive}, network pruning~\citep{Deep_Compression,cheng2024survey}, knowledge distillation~\citep{Hinton:KD,gou2021KD_Survey} and low-rank decomposition~\cite{yu2017low-rank,idelbayev2020low-rank}.
-These methods directly reduce computational overhead by decreasing model size, and were a natural response to the 2022 to 2024 era, when scaling up model size was the primary driver of performance gains.
+In response to this scaling trend, the research community has developed numerous \textbf{\emph{model-centric compression}} techniques, including model quantization~\cite{yang2019quantization,rokh2023comprehensive}, network pruning~\cite{Deep_Compression,cheng2024survey}, knowledge distillation~\cite{Hinton:KD,gou2021KD_Survey}, and low-rank decomposition~\cite{yu2017low-rank,idelbayev2020low-rank}.
+These methods reduce computational overhead by decreasing model size and were a natural response to the 2022–2024 era, when scaling model size was the primary driver of performance gains.